sharlala/jekyll-test/_posts/2012-03-15-guest-blogs.markdown

 ---
 layout: post
-title: Guest Posts
+title: Booth School of Business Rebranding
-category: Meta
+category: Branding, Visual Design
-author: John Smith
+author: Peter Kim

-excerpt: How to quickly create guest blogs with a different author.
+excerpt: A complete rebranding of the University of Chicago's Booth School of Business' branding and marketing guidelines.

 ---